 binding equation: Either a declaration equation or an element modification for the value of the variable.
-A component with a binding equation has its value bound to some expression.
+In a non-function a component with a binding equation has its value bound to some expression.
 (See section 8.1.)
+In a function an input component uses the value of the binding equation as default value, a non-input component starts with that value.
+(See section 12.4.4.)